Timestamp Converter

 How do timezones affect Unix timestamps?

 Unix timestamps themselves are always in UTC and don't change with timezone.
 However, the same timestamp represents different local times in different timezones.
 For example, 1609459200 (Jan 1, 2021 00:00:00 UTC) is January 1, 2021 at 1:00 AM in Central European Time, but December 31, 2020 at 4:00 PM Pacific Time.
-This tool shows you how the same timestamp appears in your selected timezone.

 What date formats can I use for input?

 You can use various formats including: ISO 8601 (2024-01-01T12:00:00), date strings (2024-01-01), natural language dates, and more.
-The tool tries to parse common formats, but for best results, use ISO 8601 format or the standard date picker format.
+For best results, use ISO 8601 format.

 What is the Unix epoch?

 The Unix epoch is January 1, 1970, 00:00:00 UTC.
 This is the reference point (zero) for all Unix timestamps.
 Timestamps before this date are negative numbers.
-The epoch was chosen by the creators of Unix as a convenient starting point for time tracking in computer systems.

 Is my data stored or transmitted?

 No. All timestamp conversions happen entirely in your browser using JavaScript.
 Your input is never sent to any server, stored in a database, or saved anywhere.
-Your privacy is protected, and the tool works offline once loaded.

 What's the maximum/minimum timestamp I can use?